RakibMERNDev/rakibmerndev/README.md

 <br/>

 <h1 align="left">About Me</h1>
-<p>I am an undergraduate student from Rajshahi Bangladesh.
-I have started working on web development 5 months ago.
-In these months, I have learned fundamental of frontend web development and I have tried to strengthen my basic knowlegde on web devlopment.
-I have also worked on couple of projects.
-I intent to work on more project and I want to explore more about web devlopment.</p>
+<p>I am an undergraduate student from Rajshahi, Bangladesh.
+I started working on web development five months ago.
+During this time, I have learned the fundamentals of frontend web development and have endeavored to strengthen my basic knowledge in this field.
+I have also worked on a couple of projects.
+I intend to work on more projects and further explore the intricacies of web development.</p>

 <br/>
 <br/>